 2. How about the Finishing School series?

-The Parasol Protectorate Abroad books will feature a marauding team of outrageous miscreants in a high-tech dirigible charging about fixing things; loudly and mainly with tea.
-This series will explore the wider ramifications of my steampunk British Empire, not just how technology has shifted but how vampires and werewolves have evolved differently in other parts of the world.
+These books feature a marauding team of outrageous miscreants in a high-tech dirigible charging about fixing things; loudly and mainly with tea.
+This series explores the wider ramifications of my steampunk British Empire, not just how technology has shifted but how vampires and werewolves have evolved differently in other parts of the world.
 The first book, Prudence, begins several decades after the Alexia books.
-Hopefully, it will release in 2015.
-You can read my blog post about the delay in publication.

 4. What genre are your peculiar books?